-Farmers and their families often face many more physical risks than other people.
-Farmers are more likely to suffer from depression and anxiety too.
+Farmers and their families often face many more physical risks than other people and they are at also at increased risk of depression and anxiety.
 Safety and staying healthy are therefore especially important for those who work on farms.

 - agricultural machinery like tractors and harvesters